 There are a lot of things to think about when considering building or buying a new modular home.
 Probably the most pressing question on everyone’s mind is “how do I pay for this”?
 Modular home financing will differ from one person to the next.
 It is important to be informed of your options.
 So what are they?

 Options for Modular Home Financing

 Most homeowners pay for their modular homes in one of three ways.

-1) GET A TRADITIONAL LOAN
+1) GET A CONVENTIONAL CONSTRUCTION LOAN

 The most common way for people to finance their primary residence is by far the traditional loan (“traditional” meaning a conventional construction loan.
 Read more about construction loans here).
-Banks are typically happy to lend money for primary residences because people are highly motivated to keep current on payments in order to preserve the equity they have in their home by avoiding an eviction.
+Banks are typically happy to lend money for primary residences because people are highly motivated to keep current on payments in order to preserve the equity they have in their home by avoiding a foreclosure.
 People who own their own homes are also more likely to take care of the residence, and typically want to stay in their home medium to long term.

 Typically, the bank will want to gather these items from you for modular home financing.